Dimitris Karamanolis: Professional career

 After playing with the junior youth clubs of PAOK Thessaloniki for 5 years, Karamanolis started his pro career with the senior men's team of PAOK, in the summer of 2016, after he signed a 4-year contract with the club.
 On September 12, 2018, Karamanolis was loaned to Kastoria for the 2018–19 season.
+Dmitri's free agency is speculated and hasn't been active since 2021.

 Personal

 Karamanolis' father, Apostolos Karamanolis, is a basketball coach, and he played professional basketball with the Greek Basket League club Panionios, in the 1980s.
 Moreover, his uncle, Theodoros Karamanolis, played in 141 games in the Greek League, with Panionios and Dafni.